govuk-one-login/data-analytics-platform/README.md

 #### Integration tests

 Integration tests verify the data pipeline from SQS ingestion through to the conform layer.
 These are enabled to run in _dev_ or _build_ environment.
-They use [Jest](https://jestjs.io) and are organized into two test projects that run concurrently.
+They use [Vitest](https://vitest.dev) and are organized into two test projects that run **concurrently**.
 The main test suite uses a shared global setup file ([setup-main-test-suite.ts](tests/integration-tests/setup-main-test-suite.ts)) that processes all test events through the pipeline before tests run, while the raw-to-stage unhappy path tests execute the Step Function individually within each test to verify error handling.

+The two suites share the same raw S3 layer and the same raw-to-stage ETL Step Function.
+The unhappy path suite deliberately writes malformed-JSON events to the raw layer to assert that the ETL fails.
+Because the main suite's ETL processes the entire recent raw partition window (`datecreated >= max_processed_dt - 1 day`), any malformed event present in the raw layer at ETL time causes the main suite's ETL to fail with a JSON parsing error.

+To keep the two suites isolated while still running concurrently, the raw-to-stage unhappy path suite's global setup ([setup-raw-to-stage-unhappy-path.ts](tests/integration-tests/setup-raw-to-stage-unhappy-path.ts)) sweeps the raw layer for orphaned malformed events **both before it runs and in a guaranteed teardown** (via [sweep-malformed-raw-events.ts](tests/integration-tests/helpers/aws/s3/sweep-malformed-raw-events.ts)).
+The teardown runs even if tests fail or are aborted, so a malformed event can never be left behind to poison future main-suite runs.
+This removes the _persistent_ contamination that previously broke every run.
+A smaller _transient_ race remains: while an unhappy path test's malformed event is briefly live in the raw layer, a concurrently running main-suite ETL could read it, causing occasional flakiness.
+This trade-off is accepted in favour of the shorter concurrent runtime; re-running the suite resolves such a transient failure.

 The main test suite global setup:
 1. Sends test events to the TxMA SQS queue